ck37/ck37/README.md

 ### Hi there 👋

 I’m currently finishing my PhD in Biostatistics at UC Berkeley, and moving to Boston this August.
 I’m **seeking a Boston-area/remote postdoc in biomedical deep learning & causal inference**, or similar research scientist position.
 Prior to my PhD I worked in Washington, DC where I conducted dozens of RCTs to improve voter registration and turnout of underrepresented populations, ran digital marketing \& voter contact programs, and supported action on climate change.
+I continue to provide data science services to political campaigns, nonprofits, and companies.

 - 🌱 My three dissertation projects are: